ManiAm/VENTOS_Public/README.md

     sudo apt-get install cmake cmake-curses-gui libatlas-base-dev libboost-all-dev

-Then make the library:
+Go to the Shark folder and make the library:

     mkdir build
     cd build
     cmake ../

-In the build folder, open the CMakeCache.txt file and make the following modifications:
+In the build folder, open the CMakeCache.txt file and make the following changes:

 - Change BUILD_EXAMPLES to OFF
+- Change BUILD_TESTING to OFF
 - Change BUILD_SHARED_LIBS to ON
-- Change BUILD_TESTING to OFF
 - Change CBLAS_INCLUDES:FILEPATH to /usr/include/atlas/cblas.h

 Then